 Learn more: Geelong Line Upgrade

-Duplicated track between Bunyip and Longwarry, and near Moe, Morwell and Traralgon, station and signalling upgrades and replacing the Avon River Bridge.
+Duplicated track between Bunyip and Longwarry, extending the crossing loop, level crossing and signalling upgrades, station upgrades and building a new bridge over the Avon River.

 Learn more: Gippsland Line Upgrade

 Track upgrades and supporting infrastructure to allow VLocity trains to run all the way to Albury.

 Learn more: North East Line Upgrade

-New crossing loop, level crossing upgrades, improved signalling and new stabling.
+New crossing loop, level crossing upgrades and improved signalling.

 Learn more: Warrnambool Line Upgrade